ISSA Nutritionist Study Guide

 Alanine

-This is a nonessential amino acid that we find in high amounts within our muscle tissue and it plays a role with the glucose-alanine cycle when the body is low on other fuel sources.
+This is a nonessential amino acid that we find in high amounts within our muscle tissue and it plays a role in the glucose-alanine cycle when the body is low on other fuel sources.

 Arginine